שבועות

 Special Foods

 Many local Jewish communities developed their unique culinary traditions.
 In old Magencza, the women would bake special sweet challahs called “Sinai.”
 They would use the occasion to initiate their small children’s education (instead of the day of Upsherin, the first haircut).
-In old Frankfurt, they would bake a delicacy in the shape of a ladder with seven rungs to show the splitting of the seven skies at Kabbalas HaTorah
+In old Frankfurt, they would bake a delicacy in the shape of a ladder with seven rungs to show the splitting of the seven skies at Kabbalas HaTorah.

 Megillas Rus